kushtrimh/zana/CONTRIBUTING.md

 ```

 This will create a new `web-ext-artifacts` directory under the `addon` directory, which will contain
-the built zip archive.
+the release zip archive.

 #### Local development and testing on Chrome

-The extension is set to use _Manifest v3_.
+The extension is set to use _Manifest v3_ for Chrome.

 To test your changes on Chrome, first open a new Chrome instance and go at `chrome://extensions`.
 If you haven't already enabled `Developer mode`, make sure to enable it by turning on the toggle at the top right-hand side.